Get the best tips and tricks for how to paint a room from an experienced DIYer and designer who has painted every single room in her home.

 - 4″ is for other large, flat areas.

-Protect Your Space
+2. Protect Your Space

 It’s best to begin a painting project with a blank slate.
 Remove smaller items and decor.
-Furniture and other large items should be brought either out of the room or if that isn’t possible, to the center of the room and covered with drop cloths.
+Furniture and other large items should be brought either out of the room, or if that isn’t possible, to the center of the room and covered with drop cloths.
 The floor should also be protected because no matter what, drips and spills happen.
 We either use a sturdy masking paper taped down to our wood floors with painter’s tape, canvas fabric drop cloths, or plastic sheeting secured with painter’s tape.
 Additionally, we use a piece of cardboard underneath our paint can or bucket for an added layer of protection.

-If your house is anything like our 1980s colonial, you may need to do some extensive wall prep in order to give yourself the best paint coat possible.
+If your house is anything like our 1980s colonial was, you may need to do some extensive wall prep in order to give yourself the best paint coat possible.
 If your walls have any sort of paint treatment, such as sponge painting, sanding may also be required.
 You will also want to fill any nail or tack holes and divots with a spackling compound (I prefer Drydex) and a flexible putty knife.
 If you have a large hole or are getting rid of an outlet, we’ve had great luck with these wall patch kits.
 Once any of your filled holes or patches are dry, make sure to sand with fine-grit sandpaper or a sanding block.

 Please Note: Homes built before 1978 may contain lead paint, which can be hazardous when disturbed.
 If your home was built before then, it’s best to have your paint tested before you begin prep work.
 Here’s some information from the EPA that may be helpful!